 If you love these crackers, you'll also fancy our sesame buttermilk crackers.

 This webpage contains affiliate links.
 Please read our disclosure policy.

-Make a well in the centre of flour/polenta mixture, then pour liquids stirring with a wooden spoon or sturdy spatula until you get a rough dough.
+- Pourring liquids into flour/polenta mixture: Slowly pour liquids into dry ingredients, while stirring with a wooden spoon or sturdy spatula until you get a rough dough.
 Continue to knead with your hands until the dough comes together.
 Our dough is now ready for turning into crunchy crackers!